jmcker/Remote-Serial-Control-for-Arduino/README.md

 ```

 ### ardcommands.py ###
 ardcommands.py is a library containing the commands related to controlling and querying the Arduino over serial.
+This library can stand alone and be imported into other projects requiring Arduino serial control.

 ## Other Information ##